-.8 Million Dollar Maryland Medical Malpractice Verdict
+$3.8 Million Dollar Maryland Medical Malpractice Verdict

 Posted on behalf of Goldberg Finnegan, LLC on May 19, 2011 in Medical Malpractice

 This week a Baltimore City Jury compensated the family of a Catonsville, Maryland man $3,800,000.00 after finding his medical doctor's negligence caused him to die of breast cancer at just fifty four years old.
 Maryland's cap on non-economic damages in medical malpractice cases will, in all likelihood, cause the verdict to be reduced to less than $1.1 Million dollars.
 The evidence presented basically showed that the doctors were overwhelmed with the requirements of seeing too many patients.

 If you or someone you love has a condition that you believe should have been diagnosed earlier then you should consult with a medical-legal professional.
-At Goldberg Finnegan, we have lawyers who are also trained registered nurses/medical professionals to assist in the evaluation of your potential case.
+At Goldberg Finnegan, we have medical malpractice lawyers who are also trained registered nurses/medical professionals to assist in the evaluation of your potential case.
 Medical Malpractice consultations are free and there is no attorney fee or costs unless there is a recovery in the case.
-Call us at 888-213-8140 for a free medical-legal phone consultation to determine if your loved one's medical condition was due to a negligent failure to properly diagnose the condition.
+Call a Silver Spring personal injury attorney from our firm at (888) 213-8140 for a free medical-legal phone consultation to determine if your loved one's medical condition was due to a negligent failure to properly diagnose the condition.